alwint3r/reverse-zig-espressif-bootstrap/README.md

 error: unknown CPU: 'esp32'
 ```

-Interestingly, if we build LLVM and Clang that enables Xtensa and compile the same `test.c` code using clang, it will compile successfully and generate the following assembly code.
+Interestingly, compiling the same code using Clang and LLVM built with Xtensa target enabled will successfully produce assembly code.

 ```sh
 # Build clang out of curiosity